Kalana2/Kalana2/README.md

 ## 🚀 About Me

-I'm a passionate Computer Science student at the **University of Colombo School of Computing (UCSC)**.
+I'm a Computer Science student at **UCSC**, passionate about building projects, solving problems, and exploring Machine Learning.
-I enjoy learning, building, and contributing to the open-source ecosystem.

-- 🔭 Currently exploring **Machine Learning** & **AI**
+- 🔭 Working on ML & AI projects
-- 🌱 Learning new tech every day
+- 🌱 Improving my skills every day
-- 💡 Passionate about building impactful software
-- 🎯 Goal: Contribute to meaningful open-source projects
+- 🎯 Goal: Contribute to open-source
-- ⚡ Fun fact: I love simplifying complex problems
+- ⚡ Fun fact: I like turning complex ideas into clean code

 ---